 Stress refers to both the psychological perception of pressure, as well as our body’s response to it.
 While stress hormones, like cortisol, are produced daily to help us meet everyday challenges and prepare the body for emergencies as necessary, high levels of these hormones can depress our immune system and actually change the way our brain functions.

 This can sometimes lead to cognitive issues, memory impairment, anxiety and depression; as well as contributing to physical ailments such as cancer, diabetes and heart disease.
-Stress is not something to take lightly, especially during these uncertain times.
+Stress is not something to take lightly.

 Dealing with Teacher Stress